typed: true

 Integer

-type updates.
-But it wouldn’t change the fact that, for example, one
+allowing any control-flow-sensitive type updates.
+But it wouldn’t change the fact that,

 It turns out that there’s a name for this property of generic functions: parametricity.
 It’s a fancy word but it basically means what we’ve talked about here: the implementation of generic functions are constrained to basically only do one thing, modulo side-effects.
 It goes further than just intuition though, and people have done interesting work to formalize the intuitions into proofs.